Azerbaijan–Lithuania relations: Economic agreements

 Azerbaijan exports to Lithuania such goods as oil, equipment, processors, fruits and vegetables, construction materials (cement), etc.

 Lithuania exports mainly food, dairy products, equipment, construction materials (wood), etc. to Azerbaijan.

 Transport

 One of the main directions of Azerbaijani-Lithuanian cooperation is transport, in particular, railway communication.

 In 2016, the Azerbaijani company "Karvan Logistics" was connected to the Lithuanian project "Viking".

 In April 2016, an agreement on cargo transportation between the two countries was signed between the Azerbaijani company "ADY Express" and the joint-stock company "Lithuanian Railways" in Vilnius.

-In August 2016, during the opening session of Azerbaijani and Lithuanian experts, an agreement on logistics was signed.

-In 2019, the Lithuanian Ministry of transport and communications expressed its readiness to expand aviation cooperation with Azerbaijan.

 Military-technical cooperation

 On August 28, 2002, an agreement was signed between the Defense Ministers of the two States to establish military cooperation.

 International cooperation

 In the international arena, cooperation is carried out within the framework of various international organizations: the Council of Europe, The Organization for Security and Co-operation in Europe (OSCE), etc.

 Lithuania supports Azerbaijan's position on the Nagorno-Karabakh conflict.

 In February 2020, the Lithuanian Seimas adopted a document on supporting the territorial integrity of Azerbaijan.